PocketCareS/iOS/README.md

 1. You are running the project on a physical iPhone.
 2. The iPhone should be running iOS 13 or later.

-### Running PocketCare S using Xcode
+### Installing PocketCare S using Xcode

-To run the project on your iPhone, follow these steps:
+To install PocketCare S on your iPhone, follow these steps:
 1. Connect iPhone to your Mac using USB cable
 2. Open PocketCare S using Xcode
+3. Ensure Deployment Info > Target = iOS 13.0
 3. Click Run

 ## How does PocketCare S Work?